Philcoin Self Reported Market Capitalization Reaches $244.61 Million (PHL)

 Philcoin Profile

-Philcoin was first traded on October 20th, 2021.
+Philcoin’s launch date was October 20th, 2021.
 Philcoin’s total supply is 5,000,000,000 tokens.
-Philcoin’s official website is philcoin.io.
 Philcoin’s official Twitter account is @philcoin_com and its Facebook page is accessible here.
 Philcoin’s official message board is www.reddit.com/user/philcoinofficial.
+Philcoin’s official website is philcoin.io.

 [Telegram](https://t.me/philcoinphilanthropychat)[Medium](https://medium.com/@philcoin)[LinkedIn](https://www.linkedin.com/company/philcoin)”

-It is usually not possible to purchase alternative cryptocurrencies such as Philcoin directly using U.S. dollars.
-Investors seeking to acquire Philcoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Philcoin directly using U.S. dollars.
+Investors seeking to acquire Philcoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Philcoin using one of the aforementioned exchanges.

 Receive News & Updates for Philcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Philcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.